 European hawkweed, also called savoy hawkweed, is a tall perennial with many small dandelion-like flowers and multiple, stout leafy stems from a single root crown.
 Like other hawkweed species, this plant is highly invasive and will spread over large areas if not controlled.

 Legal status in King County, Washington

-European hawkweed is a Class A Noxious Weed in Washington State due to its limited distribution in the state and the potential for significant impact to state resources.
+European hawkweed is a Class B Noxious Weed in Washington State, in the group of hawkweeds known as wall hawkweeds (subgenus Hieracium).
+The species has been selected by the King County Noxious Weed Control Board for required control in King County due to its limited distribution in the county and potential for significant impact should it spread to uninfested areas.
+European hawkweed is on King County's list of Regulated Class B Noxious Weeds.
 Public and private landowners are required to control this plant when it occurs on their land.
 Because of the difficulty to distinguish this plant from more widespread weeds, we recommend contacting the noxious weed program for a positive identification before removing.

 Identification (see below for more photos)